khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

 kvim3#
 ```

-* You could have entered an incorrect server IP or Error filename address if the print-out looks like:
+* Check your server IP or filename address, if the print-out looks like:
 ```
 kvim3#tftp 1080000 u-boot.bin
 Speed: 1000, full duplex